elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 The data the tests need:

 - Is generated on the fly using our application APIs (preferred way)
-- Is ingested on the ELS instance using the `es_archive` utility
+- Is ingested on the ELS instance using the `es_archiver` utility

 By default, when running the tests in Jenkins mode, a base set of data is ingested on the ELS instance: an empty kibana index and a set of auditbeat data (the `empty_kibana` and `auditbeat` archives, respectively).
 This is usually enough to cover most of the scenarios that we are testing.